kumahq/kuma/docs/madr/decisions/026-meshgateway-targetref.md

     sectionName: https
 ```

-In every policy implementation, we should make sure the Envoy config we generate
+Note that in every policy implementation, we must make sure the Envoy config we
-is coherent, given that more than one `spec.listeners` can be merged into
+generate is coherent, given that more than one `spec.listeners` can be merged into
 a single Envoy listener.
 There is no 1-1 correspondence guaranteed between Envoy
 listeners and `MeshGateway` listeners.